lixojadiscord/website/README.md

-# website
+# Lixoja Website
-The official lixoja bot website.
-(Currently in development)
+This is the official repo from the lixoja website.